AdobeDocs/commerce-knowledge-base.en/help/how-to/general/block-malicious-traffic-for-magento-commerce-on-fastly-level.md

 This article provides the steps you could take to block malicious traffic, when you suspect that your Adobe Commerce on cloud infrastructure store is experiencing a DDoS attack.

+This article explains how to block unwanted, suspicious, or even legitimate traffic based on geographic location, IP address, or user agent.
+Adobe Commerce on cloud infrastructure, along with Fastly CDN, manages traffic to your store in response to malicious threats like DDoS attacks, along with traffic based on geographic filtering.

+You can block requests from specific countries or regions to meet business policies, regulatory requirements, or other operational needs, even when no malicious activity is detected.

 ## Affected products and versions:

 * Adobe Commerce on cloud infrastructure 2.3.x